Jekyll (TV series): Plot

-Miranda Callendar (Meera Syal), a detective employed by Claire, learns about Hyde and informs Jackman that Jekyll and Hyde was not fiction, but a fictionalized version of actual events.
+Miranda Callendar, a detective employed by Claire, learns about Hyde and informs Jackman that Jekyll and Hyde was not fiction, but a fictionalised version of actual events.
 Callendar shows Jackman a picture of the real Doctor Jekyll who lived in Edinburgh, Scotland in the 19th century.
 Jackman is startled to see that Jekyll looks exactly like him, and that he died at around Jackman's current age; and Callendar speculates that he is a descendant of the original Doctor Jekyll, except for the fact that Doctor Jekyll had died without children.

-Jackman is also being stalked by a private security team led by an American named Benjamin (Paterson Joseph).
-Unbeknownst to him, the team works for his former employers at the biotechnology firm, Klein and Utterson, and is directed by his friend Peter Syme (Denis Lawson).
+Jackman is also being stalked by a private security team led by an American named Benjamin.
+Unbeknownst to him, the team works for his former employers at the biotechnology firm, Klein and Utterson, and is directed by his friend Peter Syme.

-When Benjamin's team puts Jackman's children at risk, Hyde asserts himself, killing a lion.
+When Benjamin's team puts Jackman's children at risk, Hyde asserts himself, killing a lion, then taunts Benjamin by throwing the lion's corpse onto the roof of the surveillance van the team is using.
 At the hospital he is approached by Sophia, an elderly woman who claims to be his mother, but before he can question her she disappears.

 Jackman confronts Peter Syme, who attempts to drug him.
 This provokes Hyde to appear and take Syme and Claire hostage.
 Claire argues that they need to find a cure for Jackman's condition.
 Hyde kills Benjamin and Syme insists that Klein and Utterson have had a cure for a long time.
 Jackman is captured and locked inside a metal coffin.

 Reimer and Callendar confront Syme, claiming they know the truth about Jackman.
-Callendar theorizes that Klein and Utterson have access to cloning technology and that Jackman is Jekyll's clone.
+Callendar theorises that Klein and Utterson have access to cloning technology and that Jackman is Jekyll's clone.
 Syme denies this and orders them taken away to be killed.